 Beta Reader vs Professional Beta Reader - What's the difference?

 Beta readers are people who read your manuscript once you've completed its initial drafts.
 These readers help to point out what is and isn't working, as well as what they did and didn't like.
 Beta readers provide a general opinion of your manuscript.

 Historically, beta readers have been unpaid friends, family, or writers.
 More and more often, however, authors are having a hard time trying to locate beta readers who provide quality feedback -- if they provide any at all.

 Because of this, paid, professional beta readers are becoming more and more popular.
 Professional beta readers are people dedicated to providing quality feedback for a fee.

 So, What's Included?

 Each beta reader must read your manuscript and then fill out a 5-7 page questionnaire.
-The questionnaire covers big-picture items, and each big-picture item is broken down into smaller questions, giving a total of 42 questions.
+The questionnaire covers big-picture items, and each big-picture item is broken down into smaller questions, giving over 40 questions.